oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ## Access Token Injection {#access_token_injection}

-In such an attack, the adversary attempts to inject a stolen access token into a legitimate client on a device under his control.
+In such an attack, the attacker attempts to inject a stolen access token into a legitimate client (that is not under the attacker's control).
 This will typically happen if the attacker wants to utilize a leaked access token to impersonate a user in a certain client.

-To conduct the attack, the adversary starts an OAuth flow with the client and modifies the authorization response by replacing the access token issued by the authorization server or directly makes up an authorization server response including the leaked access token.
+To conduct the attack, the attacker starts an OAuth flow with the client and modifies the authorization response by replacing the access token issued by the authorization server or directly makes up an authorization server response including the leaked access token.
 Since